Resource Leveling

 When performing project planning activities, the planner will attempt to schedule certain tasks simultaneously.
 When more resources such as machines or people are needed than are available, or perhaps a specific person is needed in both tasks, the tasks will have to be rescheduled concurrently or even sequentially to manage the constraint.
 Project planning resource leveling is the process of resolving these conflicts.
 It can also be used to balance the workload of primary resources over the course of the project[s], usually at the expense of one of the traditional triple constraints (time, cost, scope).

 Resource leveling is also useful in the world of maintenance management.
-Many organizations have maintenance backlogs.
-These backlogs consist of work orders.
+Many organizations have maintenance backlogs which in turn consist of work orders.
 In a "planned state" these work orders have estimates such as 2 electricians for 8 hours.
 These work orders have other attributes such as report date, priority, asset operational requirements, and safety concerns.
 These same organizations have a need to create weekly schedules.
 Resource-leveling can take the "work demand" and balance it against the resource pool availability for the given week.
 The goal is to create this weekly schedule in advance of performing the work.
 Without resource-leveling the organization (planner, scheduler, supervisor) is most likely performing subjective selection.
 For the most part, when it comes to maintenance scheduling, there is less, if any, task interdependence, and therefore less need to calculate critical path and total float.

 Resource leveling must not be confused with resource smoothing.
 Although resource leveling and resource smoothing are both resource optimization techniques used in project management, they differ in their primary goals and how they impact the project schedule.
 Resource leveling focuses on optimizing resource availability and potentially extending the project timeline to accommodate resource constraints.
 Resource smoothing, on the other hand, focusses on removing/reducing fluctuating resource requirements within a resources availability.